 Alternative 3 is located in the same area and habitat type as the proposed Project.
 Construction activities associated with this Alternative would result in the same potential impacts to listed plant species (Impact B-7) as the proposed Project.
-To reduce potential impacts to listed plant species, SCE would conduct pre-construction surveys for all listed plants with the potential to occur in the proposed Project area (APM BIO-1).
+To reduce potential impacts to listed plant species, SCE would conduct preconstruction surveys for all listed plants with the potential to occur in the proposed Project area (APM BIO-1).
 SCE would also implement APMs BIO-2, BIO-4, BIO-5, and BIO-6 which require the establishment and identification of avoidance zones, conducting biological monitoring during construction, minimization of dust and runoff, and biological training for all Project staff.
 Impacts to listed plant species (Impact B-7) would be reduced to a less-than-significant level (Class II) with the implementation of Mitigation Measure B-7 (Conduct Surveys for Sensitive Plant Species).

 Listed amphibians are not expected to occur on NFS lands affected by this Alternative.
 Alternative 3 would result in the same potential impacts to arroyo toads (Impact B-8) as the proposed Project and California red-legged frog (Impact B-9).
 These species are located in non-NFS lands and would not be affected by the construction of Alternative 3.
 Potential indirect impacts to amphibians or aquatic resources that may occur in the creek from increased erosion potential are not expected to result in adverse impacts.
-APM BIO-1 and Mitigation Measure B-16 would require the flagging and avoidance of bodies of water that could potentially support breeding pools for special-status amphibian species, in addition to which APM BIO-5 would require monitoring by a biologist to ensure that these restricted (flagged) areas are protected during construction-phase activities.
-Implementation of Mitigation Measure B-16 would also provide for the relocation of identified sensitive amphibian species that may be found within construction zones.
-The application of BMPs to control sedimentation and erosion near these bodies of water and all drainages, as required by APM BIO-4, would also minimize impacts to these species.
-Additionally, potential erosion from grading on the ridge line or access roads would be further minimized through the implementation of APM GEO-3 (Implementation of SWPPP) and Mitigation Measure G-2 (Minimization of Soil Erosion).
+SCE has indicated that pre-construction surveys (APM BIO-1), flagging and avoidance of bodies of water that could potentially support breeding pools for special-status amphibian species (APM BIO-5), and implementation of BMPs to control sedimentation and erosion near these bodies of water and all drainages (APM BIO-4) would avoid direct impacts to these species.
+In addition, potential erosion from grading on the ridge line or access roads would be further minimized through the implementation of APM GEO-3 (Implementation of SWPPP) and Mitigation Measure G-2 (Minimization of Soil Erosion).